Riverside Domestic Violence Attorney

 The key fact to remember is that domestic violence is against the law, and as such, the law provides those who’ve suffered from it with legal recourse to fight back.
 In addition to being forced to abide by the restraining order, anyone found guilty of domestic violence in California will face serious consequences.

 Unfortunately, in some cases, the conflict between two parties escalates in other ways, with one party attempting to manipulate the situation in their favor.
 Domestic violence cases are considered to be extremely serious in the state of California, and any attempts to weaponize the system against them by making false accusations to secure a restraining order will not be tolerated.
-At the Law Offices of Catherine A. Schwartz, we provide legal representation for clients needing protective orders and those disputing a pending or existing restraining order.
+At the Law Offices of Schwartz & Godbey, we provide legal representation for clients needing protective orders and those disputing a pending or existing restraining order.
 Time is of the essence, regardless of your specific need as it relates to domestic violence allegations.

 What Usually Happens in a Domestic Violence Case?